Drino955/Survev-Krityhack/README.md

 - 🔄 **AutoSwitch**: Quickly switches weapons to avoid cooldown after shooting.
 - 🎯 **FocusedEnemy**: Press [T] to focus on an enemy.
 AimBot will continuously target the focused enemy.
 Press [T] again to reset.
 - ⏲️ **GrenadeTimer**: Shows a timer for when a grenade will explode.
+- 🔫 **UseOneGun**: Press [V] to lock the weapon and shoot only from it using autoswitch.
+When you have a shotgun and a rifle, and the enemy is far away, it is useful to lock the rifle and shoot at them.

 ## Disclaimer ⚠️
 This software is for educational purposes only.
 Use at your own risk.